1. Catalogs

 Open the catalog to page 10

-The Ultimate Towing System - 11
+The Ultimate Towing System-11

 UNDERSTANDING ABRASION External abrasion without protection While high-performance ropes made with Dyneema® fiber are naturally cut and abrasion resistant, abrasion is still one of the main causes of rope failure in ship-assist operations.
 If no remedial actions are taken, abrasion will reduce the rope’s residual strength and ultimately affect the reliability and shorten the service life of the towline.
 There are two types of abrasion—external and internal.
 Both are caused, at least in part, by the rope’s movement over rough, poorly prepared and maintained surfaces.
-External abrasion is...
+External abrasion is easy...

 Open the catalog to page 11

-The Ultimate Towing System - 12
+The Ultimate Towing System-12

 MITIGATING ABRASION